Frequently Asked Questions

 Q: Who can get access to CMS data using the Virtual Research Data Center (VRDC)?
 (FAQ007)

-A: The VRDC is a mechanism for approved researchers to access CMS data.
-To learn more about requesting access to the VRDC, please refer to the Requesting VRDC Access section of this website.
-Users may also learn more about getting data for research by visiting the ResDAC website at www.resdac.org/.
-NOTE: Researchers interested in using the VRDC to access CMS data will follow a very similar approval process as those who request physical data provision.
+A: The CCW VRDC is a mechanism for approved researchers to access CMS data.
+To learn more about requesting access to the CCW VRDC, please refer to the Requesting VRDC Access section of this website.
+Users may also learn more about getting data for research by visiting the Research Data Assistance Center (ResDAC) website at www.resdac.org/.
+NOTE: Researchers interested in using the CCW VRDC to access CMS data follow a similar approval process as those who request physical data provision.

 Q: Why can't everyone receive access to CMS data via the Virtual Research Data Center (VRDC)?
 (FAQ008)

 A: The data in the VRDC is protected health information and CMS must comply with all federal laws and regulations governing the release of data, most notably, the Health Insurance Portability and Accountability Act (HIPAA).
 In addition, as stewards of the data, CMS has a responsibility to carefully protect this sensitive information.

 Q: Can I still get data shipped to me to conduct research?
 (FAQ009)

 A: Yes.
 Researchers now have two options for accessing data: 1) physical delivery of encrypted data files on external media or 2) virtual access via the Virtual Research Data Center (VRDC).
 In many instances, the cost of accessing data within the VRDC is much more affordable than receiving data on portable media.
 Researchers cannot request shipment of data files they are accessing in the VRDC.

 Q: Why is the CMS Virtual Research Data Center (VRDC) a more secure mechanism to share data with researchers?
 (FAQ010)